 - The term 'honour based crime' covers any criminal offence that is driven by a mistaken desire to protect the cultural or traditional beliefs of a family or community.
 It may or may not involve violence.
-It can include: - personal attacks of any kind, including physical and sexual violence - forced marriage - forced repatriation (sending someone back to a country from which they originate without their consent) - o written or verbal threats or insults - o threatening or abusive phone calls, emails and instant messages - o Forced Marriage will soon be made a criminal offence

-Homelessness (KCSIE Sept 2020)
+It can include: - personal attacks of any kind, including physical and sexual violence - o forced marriage - o forced repatriation (sending someone back to a country from which they originate without their consent) - o written or verbal threats or insults - o threatening or abusive phone calls, emails and instant messages - o Forced Marriage will soon be made a criminal offence - Homelessness (KCSIE 2021 Sept 2020)